PaulREnglish/rockPaperScissors/README.md

 ## Rock Paper Scissors

-This is a rock paper scissors game I threw together using Python.
-It is currently I work in progress and I aim to improve the visuals of the GUI if time allows.
+This is a rock paper scissors game I threw together to help me learn Python.
+It is currently a work in progress and I plan to improve the visuals of the GUI.